ckc2007/Travel-Journal/README.md

 ## Installation

+- If you want to run this from the console:
 - We use mysql to manage our database, so the user will need to first initiate the database in their system using the command "mysql", followed by "source schema.sql;" to create the database in their system locally.
 - Please install all required dependencies to run this from your console: "npm i" >> then "npm start" to initialize the server.